infused-kim/kb_trackpoint_extension/README.md

 With JLC you can combine multiple parts into one file with sprues to get around their minimum cost.
 This way you can order 10 different versions with slightly different hole sizes and heights for approximately $1.30.

-You can generate various stls with different options and then run `make combined` to generate one file with multiple designs like in the screenshot below.
+You can generate various step files with different options and then run `tp_extension_builder combine` to generate one file with multiple designs like in the screenshot below.

 But keep in mind that JLC will charge you an extra $1 per combined STL [as per their connected parts printing policy](https://jlc3dp.com/help/article/213-Connected-Parts-Printing-Guide).